all current participating mentor host farms with Rogue Farm Corps farmer training programs

 Peachwood Orchards is an organic peach orchard located in traditional lands of Wasco, Wishram, and Chinook- known as Hood River, Oregon.
 With a stunning view of Mt.
 Hood along a small creek are 3.5 acres of peaches and our home.
 We’re about 5 miles from downtown Hood River and a short drive to many hikes, swimming holes, and waterfalls.
 Our house is on the property as well as a large shed for tools, cold storage, a shop for woodworking and repairs, and a small greenhouse/shed.

-We have been certified organic through Oregon Tilth for the past 8 years.
+We have been certified organic through Oregon Tilth for the past 7 years (farming here for 10).
 There are about 300 peach trees on the property along with 20 blueberry bushes, Tayberries, plums, and several 25x15ft garden plots.

-We sell at farmer’s markets, through a local farmer’s cooperative, restaurants, grocery stores, to CSAs, and breweries- even had a beer named after Alma made with our peaches!
+We sell at farmer’s markets, through a local farmer’s cooperative, restaurants, grocery stores, to CSAs, and a local kombucha company.
 We particularly enjoy being part of the Portland BIPOC market and welcoming other people onto the farm to learn.
 Even though our focus is largely in growing peaches there are opportunities for learning about irrigation, land restoration, and growing seed for saving heirloom varieties.
 We make donations to several food banks, and many other groups/organizations.
 We are in community with other BIPOC farmers in our region and will be taking part in a BIPOC-only vendor farmer’s market in Portland, Oregon.
 Additionally we are growing flowers and crops for a local small market in Odell.
 We bring traditional foods to that market along with our peaches.
+We have two main value added products and are working on development of more.

 David and Alma live and work on the farm with their sweet dog Whoopie.
 Alma and Whoopie dog work in the orchard full-time in the summer, while Dave works in the local hospital full-time.
-Alma is first-generation Xicana, her passion for agriculture launched her into orcharding for the past 8 years.
+Alma is first-generation Xicana, her passion for agriculture launched her into orcharding for the past 10 years.
 As a child, she watched her grandfather work in his milpa in Zacatecas, Mexico following through the fields and always asking questions– wanting to emulate him.
 We like to host family and friends in our house in the summer and Alma loves to cook traditional foods and share meals whenever there’s a chance.
 Alma is involved in social and environmental justice organizations in the community and is on the board of a food access non-profit.
 Typically we host between 2-4 volunteers through WWOOF and other organizations.
-The orchard is largely run by us, we may have support from 1-2 part time employees during the busy parts of the season.
+The orchard is largely run by us, we may have support from 1-2 part time employees during the busy parts of the season and employ local contract work.

 TRAINING AND EXPECTATIONS

 We expect an Apprentice to be respectful of the land and community we work with.
 We expect you to be on time and keep your commitments.
 Work week will be an average of 38 hours, 5 days a week, including Saturday.
 Expect to work between 8-10 hours during the peak time in June, and August with other times of the season to average between 6-8 hour work days in July.
 We ask that you be available to help with Saturday farmer’s markets each week during August and September.
-We prefer an applicant who has availability from June to September.
+We prefer an applicant who has availability from May to September.

 June through September will have plenty of opportunities to thin fruits and learn how to harvest peaches at peak ripeness.
 There are opportunities to learn about accounting, record keeping, and account management.
-Alma typically cans, freezes, ferments, dehydrates peaches and is happy to share her knowledge as time permits.
+If there is time, Alma cans, freezes, ferments, dehydrates peaches and is happy to share her knowledge as time permits.

 June-July: Thinning fruits, management of orchard floor.
 This is a time to learn irrigation repair and maintenance for the rest of the seasons.
 July will be focused on gardens and seed-saving projects, as the peaches ripen.
 We work on the small gardens and experiment with no-till management.
+We review irrigation skills so that apprentices can take a lead on irrigation through the rest of the season.

 August-September: Peach harvest, packing, record-keeping, and managing sales/accounts.
 Preparing for market and other sales.
 Preparing and running farmer’s markets.
 Processing harvest.